-This section presents a Benders' decomposition (BD) strategy \citep{Benders1962PartitioningProblems} to solve the CB-TSM problem presented in Section 3.3.
-BD is generally well suited to stochastic programming problems containing constraint blocks that allow the original problem to be decomposed into two simpler models, called, respectively, the \textit{relaxed master problem} and the \textit{sub-problem}.
-The BD algorithm iteratively solves the master problem and the subproblem.
-Master problems assign tentative values for their variables at each iteration, with which subproblems are formed and solved.
-The subproblem solution provides specific information on the assignment of master problem variables.
-This information is then used to generate one or several \textit{Benders cuts} over the master variables.
-These cuts are added to the master problem in the next iteration to narrow the search space of master problem variables toward the optimal solution of the main problem.
+This section presents a Benders decomposition (BD) framework \citep{Benders1962PartitioningProblems} to solve the TTSM-ML problem presented in Section \ref{sec:MILP}.
+BD is generally well suited to stochastic programming problems containing constraint blocks that allow the original problem to be decomposed into two simpler models, called, respectively, the \textit{Relaxed Master Problem (RMP)} and the \textit{Subproblem (SP)}.
+The BD algorithm iteratively solves RMP and SP.
+RMPs assign tentative values for their variables at each iteration, with which SPs are formed and solved.
+The SP solution provides specific information on the assignment of RMP variables.
+This information is then used to generate one or several \textit{Benders cuts} on the master variables.
+These cuts are added to the RMP in the next iteration to narrow the search space of the RMP variables towards the optimal solution of the main problem.
 The cuts are generated until the objective functions of the two problems coincide.
-The master problem and subproblem corresponding to our CB-TSM problem are presented in Section \ref{secLLBBD}.
-At the same time, the specific Benders cuts we developed to narrow down the search space are presented in Section \ref{secLLBBD_CUT}.
-To improve the solution approach, Section \ref{secND} proposes a nested decomposition approach that adds in the framework a Column generation method to solve the subproblem.
+In the rest of this section, the RMP and SP corresponding to our TTSM-ML problem are presented in Section \ref{secLLBBD}, the specific Benders cuts are developed in Section \ref{secLLBBD_CUT}, and the strengthening strategies that accelerate convergence are presented in Section \ref{sec:strengthening}.